rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 <xi:include href="site/tutorials/tutorials-help.xml.inc"/>

+In the [first tutorial](tutorial-one-spring-amqp.html) we showed how to use start.spring.io to leverage Spring Initializr to create a project with the RabbitMQ starter dependency for create spring-amqp applications.

-In the [previous tutorial](tutorial-two-spring-amqp.html) we created a work queue.
+In the [previous tutorial](tutorial-two-spring-amqp.html) we created a new package (tut2) to place our config, sender and receiver and created a work queue with two consumers.
 The assumption behind a work queue is that each task is delivered to exactly one worker.

-In this part we'll do something completely different -- we'll deliver a message to multiple consumers.
-This pattern is known as "publish/subscribe".
+In this part we'll implement the fanout pattern to deliver a message to multiple consumers.
+This pattern is known as "publish/subscribe" and is implementing by configuring a number of beans in our Tut3Config file.

-To illustrate the pattern, we're going to build a simple logging system.
-It will consist of two programs -- the first will emit log messages and the second will receive and print them.

-In our logging system every running copy of the receiver program will get the messages.
-That way we'll be able to run one receiver and direct the logs to disk; and at the same time we'll be able to run another receiver and see the logs on the screen.

 Essentially, published log messages are going to be broadcast to all the receivers.